 There are differences between IBORs and RFRs that need to be considered:

 - While IBORs-linked contracts are characterized by a “forward-looking” approach, whereby the amount of interest to be collected or paid to costumer is known in advance, RFRs-linked contracts are “backward-looking” in nature whereby the amount of interest to be paid will only be known at the end of the relevant period, as the calculation is characterized by the average of the relevant overnight rates during that period.
-This characteristic could be complex for those products (syndicated and bilateral loans, floating rate bonds, swaps) that require the rate to be determined well in advance, for this reason market participants have requested the development of a forward-looking term structure on RFRs that ensures knowledge of the period rate well in advance of the contractual maturity;
+This characteristic could be complex for those products (syndicated and bilateral loans, floating rate bonds, swaps) that require the rate to be determined well in advance, for this reason market participants have requested and, in some cases, obtained the development of a forward-looking term structure on RFRs that ensures knowledge of the period rate well in advance of the contractual maturity;

 - IBOR benchmark rate levels, as opposed to RFRs, take into account credit and liquidity risk; as a result, interest rates referring to a given transaction may not be the same depending on whether IBORs or RFRs are considered, resulting in the risk of a transfer of economic value between counterparties to a contract due to the IBOR transition.
 This risk can be mitigated using appropriate mechanisms, such as the application of an adjustment spread to the RFRs to compensate the difference between the RFRs and the IBORs rates to be replaced;